kxxt/aspeak/README.md

 A simple text-to-speech client which enables you to try out Azure's speech synthesis API directly in your terminal. :laughing:

-**TL;DR**: This program uses trial auth token of Azure Cognitive Services to do speech synthesis for you.

 You can try the Azure TTS API online: https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech

 ## Installation